Osez Joséphine

-Osez Joséphine (Dare Joséphine) is the eighth studio album by French rocker Alain Bashung, issued in 1991 on Barclay Records.
+Osez Joséphine (Dare Joséphine) is the eighth studio album by French musician Alain Bashung, issued on 28 October 1991 by Barclay Records.
 Rolling Stone magazine considered it the greatest French album of all time.

 Reception

 Commercial performance

 The singles "Osez Joséphine", "Volutes" and "Madame rêve" ("Madame dreams") were successful, as was the album which peaked at 14th on the French charts.
 With this album, Bashung broke into the mainstream.
 The album sold 300,000 copies rather quickly for a French album at the time.

 Critical reception

 In 2010, the French edition of Rolling Stone magazine gave this album the top spot of their list of the greatest French rock albums (out of 100).
 The album is included in the book La discothèque parfaite de l'odyssée du rock by Gilles Verlant, who calls Madame rêve, Osez Joséphine and Volutes "new classics from his repertoire" and the guitar riff by Sonny Landreth on Osez Joséphine "historical".